History & Innkeepers

 In 1812, Houston expanded the house and incorporated a two-story center hall with a full arched ceiling reminiscent of the nearby Natural Bridge.
 Surviving the ravages of the Civil War, the house stood virtually unchanged for over a century.

 In 1916 the property was purchased by Ohio architect Curtis Walton and his aunt Lilly who transformed the original federal style structure into an English country manor reminiscent of Lilly’s British ancestry.
-The two-story center hall remained however the original arched ceiling was removed and replaced with stunning oak woodwork and arches salvaged from an English estate.
+The two-story center hall remained, however, the original arched ceiling was removed and replaced with stunning oak woodwork and arches salvaged from an English estate.

 In addition, the Walton’s built three Greek revival cottages on the property.
 The largest, Vine Cottage, served as their temporary home as the Manor House was being renovated.